Local Elections

 • Appointing members to citizen advisory boards and commissions like District Advisory Boards and Library Board of Directors

 City Council meetings are typically held at 9 a.m. on the first, second, and third Tuesday of each month.
 The fourth Tuesday is reserved for workshop sessions where council members have the opportunity to review and discuss one or two focused topics.
-There are four City Council seats up for election in 2024, including the Mayor.
+Four City Council seats, including the Mayor's position, are up for election in 2027.

 Wichita Public Schools Board of Education